ULL-ESIT-GRADOII-TFG/web-bookmarks/README.md

-# Raul Bookmarks package
+# Web Bookmarks package

-Raul Bookmarks is a packages that allows you to create web bookmarks, organize them by folders and open those bookmarks directly in your default browser without having to open the browser first.
+Web Bookmarks is a packages that allows you to create web bookmarks, organize them by folders and open those bookmarks directly in your default browser without having to open the browser first.

 ## Usage